kshitij-raj-sharma/OSMSG-stats/README.md

 osmsg  --url "https://planet.openstreetmap.org/replication/day" --format csv --last_day --name stats --all_tags
 ```

-If you wish to have tags with specific count for key you can include them as `--tags "building" "highway" ` & add --country to extract specific country
+If you wish to have tags with specific count for key you can include them as `--tags "building" "highway" ` & add --country to extract specific country , if you use geofabrik country updates you don't need to use --country option

 - To extract specific country with Geofabrik URL (extracts stats for 15 days custom date range)